Brian George Keith Alleyne: Early life

-He was the son of Keith Alleyne, the onetime attorney general of the Windward Islands and Attorney General of Grenada who was murdered in 1974.
+Alleyne was born in Dominica to parents Hermia (née Shillingford) and Keith Alleyne.
+His father was the onetime attorney general of the Windward Islands and Attorney General of Grenada who was murdered in 1974.
+He attended the Dominica Grammar School, in Roseau, where he spent his formative years.

+Career

 Alleyne served for 16 years in the House of Assembly of Dominica and in various capacities within the Dominican government under Eugenia Charles.
 He was Minister of Foreign Affairs from 1990 to 1995.
-He also served as Queen's Counsel and as Attorney General of the Windward Islands.
+He also served as Queen's Counsel (King's Counsel since 8 September 2022 when Queen Elizabeth II died) and as Attorney General of the Windward Islands.

 Alleyne was elected as the political leader of Dominica Freedom Party in 1995, but lost the 1995 elections, and resigned as the political leader of the party in June 1996.

-In July 1996 he was appointed high court judge of the Eastern Caribbean Supreme Court.
-Beginning in 2005 he served as the Acting Chief Justice of the Eastern Caribbean Supreme Court, until retiring from the position in April 2008.
+In July 1996, he was appointed a high court judge of the Eastern Caribbean Supreme Court.
+Beginning in 2005, he served as the Acting Chief Justice of the Eastern Caribbean Supreme Court, until retiring from the position in April 2008.
 He wassucceeded as Chief Justice by Hugh Anthony Rawlins.
 As Chief Justice, he was the supreme judicial officer of the courts of Anguilla, Antigua and Barbuda, the British Virgin Islands, Dominica, Grenada, Montserrat, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.

+He was knighted in 2007 as a Knight Bachelor.

+Personal life

-Sir Brian is married to Brenda Alleyne, with whom he has three children.
-He was knighted in 2007.
+Alleyne is married to Brenda Alleyne, with whom he has three children.